 Arguments mirrored existing debates around the rank-and-file strategy, and opinions were exchanged ahead of convention on The Activist, YDSA’s publication.
 Towards Power also suggested that YDSA did not hold the organizational capacity to pursue this project and that we should instead focus solely on their Campus Labor Organizing resolution, which, while not incompatible with the Rank-and-File Pipeline resolution, instead emphasized campus organizing over post-graduate organizing.
 Outgoing National Coordinating Committee members, most of whom are not Bread & Roses members, argued otherwise, contending that the previous Labor Committee’s struggles resulted from YDSA’s failure to commit decisively to carrying out the pipeline, not a broader lack of capacity.
 Ultimately, delegates chose decisively to back the organizing pipeline resolution, with 70% voting in favor.

-While anybody can undertake the rank-and-file strategy, students, upon graduation, can far more easily take jobs where they intend to organize without uprooting our lives and existing commitments, and many in university can even tailor our education curricula to suit the respective sectors where we plan to get jobs.
+While anybody can undertake the rank-and-file strategy, students, upon graduation, can far more easily take jobs where they intend to organize without uprooting our lives and existing commitments, and many in universities can even tailor our education curricula to suit the respective sectors where we plan to get jobs.
 YDSA members are therefore particularly receptive to the importance of centering the rank-and-file strategy in our approach to the labor movement.
 Learning from the failures of student socialist movements past that were disconnected from the organized working class, we understand that a successful socialist movement must be rooted in the labor movement.

 In sum, the proceedings and outcome of this year’s convention demonstrated a clear embrace of and desire for mass politics in YDSA.
 Our ability to act on the delegates’ mandate, carry out our priorities, and develop large-scale buy-in from chapters and individual members throughout the country will be the metric of success.
 Bread & Roses is prepared to act on this mandate, through the work of the National Coordinating Committee, YDSA’s executive leadership and decision-making body, on which six of our members sit; the National Organizing, Labor, and Political Education committees; and organizing at the chapter level.